 The photographs by Flickr photographers who kindly allow their work to be used under a Attribution 2.0 Generic creative commons license show the appearance of the cat.
 The sand cat has the appearance almost of a domestic cat albeit more muscular and obviously wilder looking.
 It weighs 2-3 kilograms (4.4 to 6.6 lbs).
 The average weight is in the order of 2.7 kg (6 lbs).
 This is on the medium to light end of the domestic cat scale of weighs (see largest domestic cat breed).

 Although the markings are very faint there are strong stripes on the forelegs.
 The density of the coat colour fades to off-white on the undersides.
-The fur is dense and makes this cat looking larger than is the case.
+The fur is dense and makes this cat looking larger than it is.
 Its well camouflaged body allows it to hide very effectively when threatened by crouching low to the ground besides a rock with its chin touching the ground and ears flattened to mimic the rock.

-The Sand cat can move fast when required but its short legs means it moves close to the ground.
+The Sand cat can move fast when required but its short legs mean that it moves close to the ground.

 Where do we find the Sand Cat?